-The Digilit Leicester project is designed to ensure school staff and learners are getting the most from the significant investment in technology being made across the city, and that schools are able to make best use of technology to meet their aspirations for transforming educational provision.
-It will help schools make sure every learner attending a BSF Programme school benefits not only from a school with world-class technology provision, but from an education that is supported and enhanced by the use of technology to raise achievement and aspiration, connect communities and open opportunities.
+The Digilit Leicester project was designed to ensure school staff and learners got the most from the significant investment in technology being made across the city, and that schools were able to make best use of technology to meet their aspirations for transforming educational provision.
+It was intended to make sure every learner attending a BSF Programme school benefitted not only from a school with world-class technology provision, but from an education that is supported and enhanced by the use of technology to raise achievement and aspiration, connect communities and open opportunities.

 Who is taking part in the DigiLit Leicester Project?

 The Digilit Leicester project supports the schools in Leicester City’s Building Schools for the Future Programme.
+All staff who support learning in the 23 schools – senior leadership with a teaching role, teachers, classroom assistants, specialist provision and library staff – are invited to participate in the project.
 The schools are: